dbmi-bgm/magma/docs/meta-workflow-run.rst

               "dependencies": [],
               "output": [
                 # Structure for a file argument,
-                #   only type of argument that can be output of a workflow-run
+                #   only type of argument that can be output of a WorkflowRun[json]
                 {
                   # These are necessary fields
                   "argument_name": "",